roynirmal/sigir2022-serp-reproducibility/README.md

 :warning: **Note**
 - You will need to have [node installed](https://nodejs.org/en/download/) to launch the study.
 - Your screen size needs to be atleast 1920 * 1080.
+- We use [LogUI](http://logui.ewi.tudelft.nl/#/) to log user interactions.
+The code is already integrated in the scripts.
+You need to create an user profile, login and create an AuthToken (details on how to do that is mentioned [here]()).